Roseate tern: Breeding

 This species breeds in colonies on coasts and islands, at times with other seabirds.
 In Australian colonies, it has been recorded nesting alongside the black-naped tern (S. sumatrana), lesser crested tern (Thalasseus bengalensis), greater crested tern (T. bergii), fairy tern (Sternula nereis), bridled tern (Onychoprion anaethetus) and silver gull (Chroicocephalus novaehollandiae).
 It nests in a ground scrape, often in a hollow or under dense vegetation, and lays one or two (rarely three) eggs.
 It is less defensive of its nest and young than other white terns, often relying on Arctic and common terns in the surrounding colony to defend them.
 In smaller colonies, they may rarely mate with these other tern species.

+Some roseate tern nests are attended by female-female or male-female-female adult groups.
+Around 12% of nests at Bird Island were recorded as attended by female-female pairs between 1970 and 1995.
+Around 80% of unusually large clutches of eggs (defined as three or four eggs per nest) were attended by multi-female groups.

 The white-bellied sea-eagle (Haliaeetus leucogaster) and silver gull are known to prey on eggs and chicks, while the turnstone (Arenaria interpres), black rat (Rattus rattus) and King's skink (Egernia kingii) are suspected predators.